Gr33nDrag0n69/forger-sync/README.md

 * There is currently no config file in the project and some things are hard coded.
   * The project base path is: `$HOME/forger-sync/`.
   * The git pull/push commands are always active.
+* This code require that the target lisk-core node run with `info` log level.

 ## Prepare New GitHub Project